 To keep up, the QA engineer of today uses a wide range of automated tools such as LoadRunner and Selenium to put applications through their paces.
 Because some of these tools have unique purposes such as unit testing, load testing or regression testing, today’s QA engineers need specialized knowledge to use each of these tools, including the ability to write scripts.

-Today’s skills requirements and salary expectations
+Today’s skills requirements and salaries

 In the past, QA engineers performed most or all of their work manually, which was doable since there were a limited number of devices actually needing to be tested.
 Modern QA engineers spend much of their time working with automated tools to cover the wide variety of devices that can be used.
 While mobile and web applications have provided end users with benefits such as the ability to use applications on the go or without complex configuration, they have significantly increased both the need for and the difficulty of the work that the QA engineer must do.